xianlinbox/daily_practise/databricks/de-databricks-1.md

 Databricks also provide some utils like dbutils.fs, dbutils.secret, dbutils.widgets

+Limitations of Notebookw:

+- Revision snapshot autosaving, manual saving, and cloning are supported for all notebooks up to 100 MB.
+- Import and export is supported for IPYNB notebooks up to 100 MB.
+- Import and export is supported for DBC archive, HTML, R Markdown, and source notebooks up to 10 MB.
+- Individual notebook cells have an input limit of 6 MB.
+- Table results are limited to 10,000 rows or 2 MB,
+- Job clusters have a maximum notebook output size of 30 MB.
+- The maximum cell output size defaults to 10 MB.
+- The debugger works only with Python.
+It does not support Scala or R.
+- The debugger does not support stepping into Python libraries.

 ### Cluster

 When code is done, it will be run in the spark cluster(the compute resource).
 In Databrciks, there are 2 kinds of